-- 2. Notices must be recorded on the Building Standards Register. - 3.
-The Local Authority may withdraw a notice or waive or relax any requirement of a notice, or submit a later date for completion whenever it sees fit. - 4.
-The particulars of the notice should be removed from the Building Standards Register.

-5. A local authority entitled to recover it's costs may make a charging order in favour of itself and register it in the appropriate land register (see 10.8).
+- 1. The BSD carries out this process on behalf of Scottish Ministers. - 2.
+Notices must be recorded on the Building Standards Register. - 3.
+The local authority may withdraw a notice or waive or relax any requirement of a notice, or submit a later date for completion whenever it sees fit. - 4.
+The particulars of the notice should be removed from the Building Standards Register. - 5.
+A local authority entitled to recover its costs may make a charging order in favour of itself and register it in the appropriate land register (see 10.8).